Jens-Si/Taranis-X9D_USB-C-Mod/README.md

 </p>

 ## PCB
-In the folder "PCB" you can see the EAGLE project if you want to have a look at it.
+In the folder "PCB" you can see the EAGLE project, if you want to have a look at it.
 Or you can upload the .zip file at places like JLCPCB and order the PCB straight away.

 ## BOM
 You only need three components.
 The USB-C plug and 2x 5.1kOhm 0805 SMD Resistor.